Generic Name: insulin detemir (IN su lin DE te mir)

 In case of emergency, wear or carry medical identification to let others know you have diabetes.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of insulin detemir.
+Call your doctor for instructions if you miss a dose.
 Keep insulin on hand at all times.
 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Insulin overdose can cause life-threatening hypoglycemia.
 Symptoms include drowsiness, confusion, blurred vision, numbness or tingling in your mouth, trouble speaking, muscle weakness, clumsy or jerky movements, seizure (convulsions), or loss of consciousness.

 What should I avoid while using insulin detemir?